-- i IMPORTANT: The certificate file that you import should be the public certificate for the CA that signed the SSL certificate, not the SSL certificate itself. - 3 Stop the Agent Manager. - 4 Configure the Agent Manager to connect to the Management Server using HTTPS without allowing selfsigned certificates (since the certificate from the server is no longer considered signed by a private CA).
+i IMPORTANT: The certificate file that you import should be the public certificate for the CA that signed the SSL certificate, not the SSL certificate itself.

+- 3 Stop the Agent Manager. - 4 Configure the Agent Manager to connect to the Management Server using HTTPS without allowing selfsigned certificates (since the certificate from the server is no longer considered signed by a private CA).

 - a Run the Agent Manager configuration interface.
-See Configuring the Agent Manager on page 40, Configuring Management Server URLs using the installer interface on page 21, or Configuring Management Server URLs from the command line on page 29. - b Configure the Agent Manager to connect to the Management Server using HTTPS.
+See Configuring the Agent Manager on page 40, Configuring Management Server URLs using the installer interface on page 21, or Step 10: Change service credentials [Optional] on page 29. - b Configure the Agent Manager to connect to the Management Server using HTTPS.